harmonica-project/sc-archi-gen/README.md

 node generate_config.js {nbNodes}
 ```

-*In this case, skip the first two steps below*
+*In this case, skip the first two steps below.*

 1. First, you need to provide the username, the password, and the IP of every node which will be used.
 To do that, create a file named ip_list.json in the main directory, made of login information: